simber72/goal-checker/protocols/README.md

 |                  |  ```Data```  secret between ```SP```, ```C``` | P_8_S (mitm)

-All the protocols violate the corresponding security goals.
+All the protocols violate the corresponding security goals (at least a negative test case succeeds).

 Security goals to be verified fall in these categories:
 - secrecy